Hydrocephalus in Newborn Babies

 • Sudden personality change

 Hydrocephalus symptoms often mimic symptoms of other conditions.
-Therefore, it is extremely important to talk with your child’s health care provider without delay if any of the above symptoms develop.
+Therefore, it is important to work with your child’s health care provider to get an accurate diagnosis.

 Additionally, hydrocephalus in infants and older children is usually diagnosed in one of three ways: ultrasound, computed tomography (CT scan), and magnetic resonance imaging (MRI).